kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 You are encouraged to submit your concerns as an issue to the [github repository](https://github.com/kristinemlarson/gnssrefl).
-If you are unfamiliar with github, you can also email Kelly (enloe@unavco.org ) about Jupyter NoteBooks or Tim (dittmann@unavco.org) for commandline/docker issues.
+If you are unfamiliar with github, you can also email Kelly (enloe@earthscope.org ) about Jupyter NoteBooks or Tim (dittmann@earthscope.org) for commandline/docker issues.
+Please include

-Please

-- include the exact command or section of code you were running that prompted your question.
+* the exact command or section of code you were running that prompted your question.

-- Include details such as the error message or behavior you are getting.
+* details such as the error message or behavior you are getting.
 Please copy and paste (this is preferred over a screenshot) the error string.
 If the string is long - please post the error string in a thread response to your question.

-- Please include the operating system of your computer.
+* the operating system of your computer.

 Would you like to join our <code>gnssrefl</code> users email list?
 This is currently operated by earthscope.org.
 To join, please send Kristine an email.

-Updated April 13, 2023  by Kristine M. Larson
+Updated May 5, 2023  by Kristine M. Larson

 [Old news section from before we moved to readthedocs](https://gnssrefl.readthedocs.io/en/latest/pages/old_news.html)